flowjs/fusty-flow.js/README.md

 ## What is Maybe-Resumable.js ?

-A JavaScript library which extends Resumable.js and allows to use not resumable uploads for older browsers.
+A JavaScript library which extends Resumable.js and allows to use not resumable uploads for older browsers, such as IE7, IE8 and IE9.

+This library is written in the same style as Resumable.js and follows same api.
+This means that with minimal effort we can have both: awesome (Resumable.js)[https://github.com/resumable2/resumable.js] features and support for older browsers.

 ## How can I use it?

-Same as Resumable.js except of calling Resumable function we call MaybeResumable.
+Same as Resumable.js, except of calling Resumable constructor we call maybeResumable function.
+This function automatically checks if Resumable.js is supported.

-    var uploader = new MaybeResumable({
+    var uploader = maybeResumable({
       target:'/api/photo/redeem-upload-token',
       query:{upload_token:'my_token'}
     });